FelipeIgansi/Alura-Python-IntroductionPOO/README.md

 # Alura-Python-IntroductionPOO
-This project is a introduction exercice os python.
+This project is a introduction ecxercice os python.